ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 ### Spectrum, not a dichotomy
 First off, I personally like to think of this breadth vs depth IC distinction as two ends of a spectrum, as opposed to a dichotomy.

-The "soft skills": ability to acquire context, collaboration, influence without authority, building relationships, etc are always desirable in Individual Contributors, as are technical skills. **A complete lack of proficiency in either dimension is never acceptable.** In a role demanding deep technical specialization, a senior engineer *could probably get away* with less developed "soft" skills.
+The "soft" skills, i.e. ability to acquire context, collaboration, influence without authority, building relationships, etc are always desirable in Individual Contributors, as are technical skills. **A complete lack of proficiency in either dimension is never acceptable.** In a role demanding deep technical specialization, a senior engineer *could probably get away* with less developed "soft" skills.
 But in a role where the most challenging problems involve business context and understanding the historical evolution of systems, soft skills are essential.

 ![](/assets//2024-01-06/tradeoffs.png)
 <sub>I am assuming there are more engineers who know how to build payment gateway integrations and CI/CD pipelines, than there are engineers who are working on developing new languages or new LLMs.
 Graph is merely indicative of the nicheness of the domain.
 Hope this does not land as disparaging.</sub>